 The key to understanding the anti-racist movement is understanding the term “anti-racism.”
 Contrary to what one might expect, “anti-racism” emphatically does not mean “opposition to racism.”
 While definitions of ‘anti-racism’ can vary, they roughly share several key features: 1) the affirmation that racism is not mere personal prejudice, but is rooted in power dynamics, 2) the belief that racism never disappears, but simply adapts, and 3) a commitment to actively dismantling the systems and structures that create and perpetuate racism.
-Anti-racism also tends to draw heavily on the ideology of critical theory.
+Anti-racism also tends to draw heavily on the ideology of contemporary critical theory.

 Barndt arguably takes this definition even farther when he says that anti-racism not only requires action against racism, but that it “also requires a new identity for individuals and for communities.
 As an individual, anti-racism is not only something I can do, but it is someone I can be.
 Anti-racist is a new name for a person or community that develops an analysis of systemic racism, becomes committed to dismantling racism, and will not rest until ultimately escaping from the prison of racism” (p.
 156).